- Fall Workshop Series, Nov. 11, 16 and 18 2021 (recordings available)

 The KBS K-12 Partnership provides teachers in-depth exposure to research topics in environmental science and training to teach inquiry-based science at the elementary and secondary levels.
 The Partnership is a joint effort among KBS scientists, MSU College of Education faculty, science teachers and administrators in southwest Michigan school districts.
-Since 1999 the Partnership has been supported by multiple grants and is sustained by the schoolyard LTER (the National Science Foundation’s Long-term Ecological Research Program).
+Since 1999 the Partnership has been supported by multiple grants and is sustained by the KBS Long-term Ecological Research Program (the National Science Foundation’s Long-term Ecological Research Program).
 New teachers are always welcome to join and should complete the contact form below to be added to the K-12 Partnership mailing list.

 Perks of participation